jharwell/sierra/docs/src/getting-started/trial.rst

 You have run a complete SIERRA pipeline from experiment generation through graph output.
 From here:

-- **Connect your own code** — follow :doc:`setup` to create a project plugin and run SIERRA against your own simulator or algorithm.
+- **Connect your own code** — follow :ref:`getting-started/setup` to create a project plugin and run SIERRA against your own simulator or algorithm.
-- **Understand what was generated** — read :doc:`../user-guide/running-experiments`
-  for a full walkthrough of the output directory structure.
+- **Understand what was generated** — read :ref:`concepts/run-time-tree` for a full walkthrough of the output directory structure.
-- **Learn the concepts** — :doc:`../concepts/pipeline` explains each pipeline
+- **Learn the concepts** — :ref:`concepts/pipeline` explains each pipeline
   stage and why it is structured the way it is.
-- **See more invocation examples** — :doc:`../user-guide/cli` has annotated
+- **See more invocation examples** — :ref:`user-guide/examples` has annotated
   examples for common scenarios.